 If you are an outdoor enthusiast, then there are Canada rail holidays that will cater for you.
-VIA Rail's Adventure Routes link more some of the more remote wilderness locations in Canada.
+VIA Rail's Adventure Routes link some of the more remote wilderness locations in Canada.
 There is no road to Churchill, The Polar Bear Capital of the World, but you can hop on a train service from Winnipeg.
-From Jasper there is a route to beautiful Prince Rupert on Kaien Island, close to the border with Alaska, where you'll find incredible bear viewing.
+From Jasper, there is a route to beautiful Prince Rupert on Kaien Island, close to the border with Alaska, where you can enjoy incredible bear viewing opportunities.
 You can also travel from Montréal to Senneterre and Jonquière which are full of outdoor activities.
 These are routes you won't find on any driving tour!

 3 easy steps to book

 Step 1 - What are you after?

-If you're looking for Canada rail holidays and are after fine dining onboard your rail tour, and hosts to narrate all the incredible sights that you’ll see in some of Canada’s most famous national parks, you'll want Rocky Mountaineer.
+If you're looking for Canada rail tours or holidays and are after fine dining on board your train, and hosts to narrate all the incredible sights that you’ll see in some of Canada’s most famous national parks, you'll want Rocky Mountaineer.
 If you'd like the experience of sleeping on board in your own rail car, you'll be after VIA Rail.
 Do you want luxury through the Rockies on your rail vacation?
 To city hop along the East Coast?
 Or an epic train journey across Canada?
 We can help you choose a train trip with the perfect route to suit you.

 Step 2 - The finer details